vertexproject/synapse/docs/synapse/userguides/ug015_storm_ref_pivot.rst

     -> inet:dns:a:fqdn :ipv4 -> inet:ipv4

-* Pivot from a set of domains to the set of subdomains for those domains:
+* Pivot from a set of domains in the working set to the set of subdomains for those domains:
   ::
     pivot(inet:fqdn,inet:fqdn:domain)